Use and Abuse of Alcohol

 - At all campus events where alcohol is present, only responsible and legal alcohol use is allowed of UW-Whitewater students, faculty, staff and their guests.

 - Any use of alcohol that results in a student's inappropriate behavior may result in both disciplinary and counseling referrals, when brought to the attention of university staff.
+The incident may also be referred to the UW-Whitewater Police Department.

 - UW-Whitewater recognizes that alcohol abuse is a major threat to the health and safety of college students and that students can learn to change their use patterns, if appropriately motivated and/or treated.